 - Consult with the employee making the request in determining the suitability of an accessible format or communication support

 7.2.4 – Individual Accommodation Plans (IAP)

-The Township shall have a written process for developing a documented individual accommodation plan for employees with a disability.
+The Municipality shall have a written process for developing a documented individual accommodation plan for employees with a disability.
 The process will include: